TCLP libraries host an ever-growing membership in excess of 4000 readers & thinkers.

 Membership starts from 4 years and is organized into 4 groups :

-Non-adult members can borrow 1 book each circulation day while adults can borrow 2 books.
-Non adult members can start borrowing 2 books on circulation days once they enter the 200 Book Club.
+Members under 18 can borrow 1 book each circulation day while adults can borrow 2 books.
+Members can start borrowing 2 books once they enter the 200 Book Club.

 The circulation desk is a welcoming space that embodies pyaar se.
 It is a judgement-free zone where all are welcome to interact with library staff and library leaders, seek suggestions about books and gather information about library activities.